 These are taken out for a set period of time.

-The lump sum is paid by the annuitant and the annuity provider will pay an amount each year for a set period.
+The lump sum is paid by the annuitant and the annuity provider will pay an amount each year for a set period of time.

 If the annuitant survives to the end of the period, annuity payments cease.

 The investor annuitant pays a single premium to the annuity provider who guarantees to pay the annuity for a minimum period, even if the annuitant dies.

 If the annuitant dies within the guarantee period (which is usually 5 or 10 years) the balance of guaranteed payments will be paid to the annuitant's estate.